zubeen84/Machine-Learning-Model-for-Diabetes-Prediction/README.md

 This project is licensed under the MIT License.

 ## Contact
-Created by Zubeen Khalid — feel free to connect on [LinkedIn](www.linkedin.com/in/zubeenkhalid) or explore more projects on [GitHub](https://github.com/zubeen84).
+Created by Zubeen Khalid!
+Feel free to connect on [LinkedIn](www.linkedin.com/in/zubeenkhalid) or explore more projects on [GitHub](https://github.com/zubeen84).